-EmpathyWell provides the developmentally appropriate and evidence-based approach of play therapy for children.
-Specifically, EmpathyWell provides the evidence-based approaches of Child-Centered Play Therapy and Adlerian Play Therapy.
+EmpathyWell provides Child-Centered Play Therapy, a developmentally appropriate and evidence-based approach of play therapy for children.

 Child-Centered Play Therapy (CCPT)